mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

 author_profile: true
 ---

-# Introduction

-[OpenCV](https://opencv.org/) is a library with programming functions aimed for Computer Vision applications.
-It is a very important tool and one way to begin working with it is trying to develop simple examples.
+[OpenCV](https://opencv.org/) (_Open Computer Vision Library_) is an open source computer vision and machine learning software library.
+It has a lot of optimized algorithms for a wide range of applications (for example, object and face recognition).
+One way of learning to use it is trying to apply this tool to solve a computer vision like problem.

 In this example let's try to solve [this one](https://agostinhobritojr.github.io/tutorial/pdi/#_exerc%C3%ADcios).
 Agostinho Brito Jr is a professor of Digital Image Processing at Universidade Federal do Rio Grande do Norte.
 You can find more about his work in [his personal github page](https://agostinhobritojr.github.io).

+The question asks to invert the greylevel of an rectangular area inside one image.
+The user should input two points that will define the polygon (opposite vertices).
+Note it will give us the negative!
+Funny, isn't it?

 Ok, no more talking.
 Hands on!

 # Code

-The first step is to include dependencies.
+The first step is to include the dependencies.
 For our applications we need three: ```iostream```, ```opencv``` and ```algorithm```.
-We'll set up namespaces also.
+The [first one](http://www.cplusplus.com/reference/iostream/) is necessary because we will need external input (and we will use `cin` for do that and `cout` to comunicate).
+The second one is our celebrity and the last one will be used to decide where the vertices are based on their value (greater value, farther from the origin).

+ We'll set up [namespaces](https://www.geeksforgeeks.org/namespace-in-c/) also.
+They are important because they restrict the scope of certain named entities, thus [preventing name conflicts](https://en.cppreference.com/w/cpp/language/namespace).
+In our example, it will avoid our compiler get confused: it will know that `cin` and `cout` belongs to `std` and that `imread` belongs to `cv2`.

 ```cpp
 #include <iostream>